nkrusch/nkrusch.github.io/posts/guides.md

 date: "2023-06-02"
 ---

-Collection of guides on various research related topics.
+Collection of (my favorite) guides on various research (and related) topics.

 ### Reading